sweeetland/lambda-hooks/README.md

 ### Rules of Hooks

-1. To create a hook you need a function (HookCreator) that returns another function (HookHandler)
-2. The returned function (HookHandler) must be async or return a promise
-3. The HookHandler accepts the state object as input and must return the state object
+1. A hook is a function that must recieve and return the state object
-4. Call the HookCreator as it is passed in to useHooks (in the hooks array)
+2. Call useHooks with the hooks object and a config object provide additional configuration to those hooks
-5. Your lambda function must be async
+3. Your lambda function must be async

 ## Recommendations